 - Head to Kaena Point for sunset!
 Depending on how much time you have you can do the full hike, or just wander around for a bit.

-- Heads up: a lot of spots close kind of early on the North Shore, but here are a few dinner options nearby or you can cook at your Airbnb!
+- Heads up: a lot of spots close kind of early on the North Shore, but here are a few dinner options nearby or you can cook at your VRBO!

 - Kick off the morning with a sunrise hike up to the Ehukai Pillbox!
 It’s a 2.1 mile roundtrip hike with a 675 ft elevation gain and great views of the North Shore!

 - Fuel up after your hike at The Sunrise Shack.
 We LOVED this spot!
-We highly recommend getting their coconut bullet coffee (the best thing we have ever drank!), an acai bowl, and their blue dream bowl!
+We highly recommend getting their coconut bullet coffee (SO good, but very filling!)

 - Spend the rest of the morning soaking up the sunshine at Waimea Bay.
 Warning: parking here is a nightmare, so make sure you get here early!